Check out these homes on the Mount Shasta market now - NewsBreak

 Check out these homes on the Mount Shasta market now

 (Mount Shasta, CA) There aren’t many better ways to get a sense for what you might love in a home in Mount Shasta than checking out what’s on the market now.
-Whether you’re looking for a place to raise a family or retire, these listings show the exciting array that’s being offered.
+Whether you’re looking for a new home on acreage or a fixer-upper close to amenities, you can probably find a listing here to suit you.

 Here are a selection of listings from our classifieds: